 Originally, the rules applied to paper records and micro-film or microfiche.
 In 1997, the rules were amended to provide for the use of electronic storage for record retention.
 Although the rules do not specify any particular technology, they do set forth certain requirements for electronic storage.

 Immutability means that the final version of the communications or marketing assets and related documentation—as well as any relevant metadata—must be written to an unchangeable archive device, such as a WORM (write once, read many) drive.
 This ensures that data cannot be changed once it’s written to the device, even by system administrators or “super users.”

 Discoverability is the need to have this archive be indexed in a way that makes it fully searchable by the metadata and key attributes so that any information in the communication can be retrieved and reviewed.

 Additionally, part of this, 17a-(a)(21), includes that there be “Persons to explain Records and their Content.”
 This means that there needs to be a listing of the personnel at a particular office who can, with no delay, explain the various information held in the archive and decode how the firm creates, stores, names, and organizes these records.

-Auditability (my favorite made-up word) covers the need to log and record every event that occurs from the first writing of the data to the moment it is destroyed.
+Auditability covers the need to log and record every event that occurs from the first writing of the data to the moment it is destroyed.
 Think of it as a “chain of custody” for your archived communications in a worm compliant database.

 While 17a-4 specifies the minimum retention period of data (three years), your organization’s timeframe may vary.
 And even after a file reaches the end of its regulatory retention period, holds placed on the file by your legal team may extend that time.
 Therefore, the system must support the ability to retain different records per your company’s retention policies and procedures while being sensitive to legal holds.
 When all of those policies expire, you end up at the last “-ability.”